Spring nominations open Feb 18, 2019 to 5 p.m. March 4, 2019. Results announced March 27, 2019.

 - They have not successfully defended their thesis or dissertation and are preparing for a re-defense

-Cost of three credits of tuition at student’s tuition rate (resident/non-resident) and mandatory fees for one academic term.
-Note: enrollment at three credits may affect students’ financial aid packages and/or international students’ immigration status.
+Cost of three graduate credits of tuition at student’s tuition rate (resident/non-resident) and mandatory fees for one academic term.
+Note: enrollment at three graduate credits may affect students’ financial aid packages and/or international students’ immigration status.
 Prior to nomination, students are responsible for checking with appropriate units to determine their eligibility for this award and if/how it may affect enrollment requirements and other funding.

 The department chair should submit the following nomination materials during the term prior to the anticipated completion term: